Delors/DJ/Readme.md

 +split " " +remove_ws *map " " "-_" +lower report
 ```

 The first operation (`+split " "`) will split up entries using a whitespace as the split character (`" "`).
-Additionally the original entry is always passed on (`+`).
+Additionally, the original entry is always passed on (`+`).
 For example, in this case the two new entries `Audi` and `RS` are generated.
-The second operation will remove the whitespace from the original entry and simple keep the others.
+The second operation will remove the whitespace from the original entry and simply keeps the others.
 After that, we will map each whitespace to either "-" or "_" (`*map " " "-_"`); the `*` operator is used to ensure that entries with a space will no longer be passed on.
 Effectively, the original "Audi RS" is filtered.
 The `+lower` operation will then additionally create lower case representations of all current (intermediate) results.
 At last, we simply print out all results.

 As said, the order of operation definitions is relevant and if the order would have been: